Gwen-Bradbury/MS3/README.md

 ### As a Designer-

 - As a web designer and developer, I want to track the user behaviour so that I can improve the user experience.
-I want to track the user behaviour so that I can identify the possible user confusion over navigating the website.
+I want to track the user behaviour so that I can identify the possible user confusion over navigating the app.
 I want feed back from the users on what features are being used most frequently and ideas on other interesting walks.

 - As a web designer and developer, I want the website to be interactive and give real time feedback when a user executes an action.